 A humidifier can do wonders in the winter.
 Waking up with a dry cracking feeling inside your nose, throat, and even on your lips is not just uncomfortable, but eventually, too much dryness can leave you susceptible to illness.
 I like the electric ones where you can see all the water going into the air.
 It’s just satisfying!
 They are in such cool designs nowadays!
 You can also grab ones you hang on your radiator if you want to go low-tech.
 Fair warning, though, they do not put out as much moisture in the air.

 If you seem like you are going into a winter depression, know that there is something called Seasonal Affective Disorder, or SAD.
 Real depression is serious and you should definitely visit your GP, but if you think it’s just the gloomy weather and being indoors all the time that has you down, try a lamp that’s designed to help.
 I’ve purchased this one from Amazon and I use it while working in the mornings.
-It’s my first winter with it, but I don’t get as sleepy during the day.
+I don’t get as sleepy during the day, I wake up more refreshed, and I’ve been sleeping better.
 Also, vitamins are so so important.
 I just take a multi-vitamin, but you do whatever you think is right for you.

 Social life in Amsterdam during the winter